 Cong stoking violence over amended Citizenship Act: Amit Shah

-Cong stoking violence over amended Citizenship Act: Amit Shah (Eds: With additional inputs) Giridih/Baghmara/Deoghar (Jharkhand), Dec 14 (PTI) Union Home Minister Amit Shah on Saturday hit out at the Congress, accusing it of stoking violence over the amended Citizenship Act.
-Shah, addressing election rallies at Giridih, Baghmara and Deoghar Assembly seats in Jharkhand, said the passage of the Citizenship (Amendment) Bill has caused a "stomach ache" to the opposition party.
+Union Home Minister Amit Shah on Saturday hit out at the Congress, accusing it of stoking violence over the amended Citizenship Act.
+Shah, addressing election rallies at Giridih and Baghmara Assembly seats, said the passage of the Citizenship (Amendment) Bill has caused a "stomach ache" to the opposition party.

 The BJP president said while the Congress accuses the saffron party of being anti-Muslim, it is the NDA government that had brought the Triple Talaq Act.
-Shah urged voters to return the BJP government to power in Jharkhand to "uproot" Left Wing Extremism from the state.

-"The BJP-led government in Jharkhand has buried Naxalism 20 feet deep into the ground.
-To uproot it, re-elect the saffron party.
-Every vote will free the state from the menace," he said.
-The Union home minister said the BJP would increase the reservation for OBCs without reducing that of SCs and STs.
+He said people of Jharkhand got electricity, LPG cylinders and houses during the BJP-led government in the state.

-He also offered puja at the Baidyanath Dham temple in Deoghar.
-Giridih, Baghmara and Deoghar are going to polls in the fourth phase on December 16..
+Giridih and Baghmara are going to polls in the fourth phase on December 16..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)